 But soon, again we exhausted the supply of suitable sprouts.
 My partner and I were failing to break loose a large one and were almost close enough to touch the team next to us as they swung past trying to break theirs loose.
 It was not working.
 Both teams had even climbed higher so better leverage our body weights, but both young trees were simply too big.

 Suddenly (which is how the best ideas often arrive) as that nearby team was coming back past us for another break attempt I knew would fail, I somehow realized how to make it work by simply jumping aboard their ride.
 My extra weight would break this large sprout loose, and a final great ride would be enjoyed by all three of us.

 So with a great battle yell, which made this even more fun, I quickly found enough of a foot hold to leap over to join that other team.
 The difference was immediately apparent.
 We had much more control and our ride went much further out than it had with just those two scrawny buddies of mine.

 And when it got to the end of its new arc, it cracked and broke free, and the best ride of the day was starting because we were up so high.
 “Yowzah!”

 But this time the cracking sound did not sound right.
 Something was different – even wrong.
-We were picking up speed way too fast – and the tearing sound from far below was silent.
-Instead of slowly tearing loose, this sprout fully broke away from the original trunk and was dragging us to the ground much too fast.
+We were picking up speed way too fast – and the tearing sound from far below — was silent.
+Instead of slowly tearing loose, this sprout fully broke away from the original trunk and was hurtling to the ground much too fast.

-Well, clearly we were still alive and remarkably, no fibulas or even tibias were broken – amazing enough, but no one even needed trauma counseling – no one!
+We were still alive and remarkably, no fibulas or tibias were broken – amazing enough and not one of us needed trauma counseling – not one!

 But finally, we really were: